 Some bobbins can have the tightness adjusted where it clips onto the line.
 The bobbin needs to be tight enough to stay on the line but be able to fall off when the rod is lifted.
 Be sure to not tighten the bobbin too tight or you will lift the whole rod pod up.

-Delkim night lights have magnets that attached to the line, which means tightening the bobbin is not necessary.
+Delkim night lights have magnets that are attached to the line, which means tightening the bobbin is not necessary.

 Korda stow bobbins work in a different way, they clip onto the line itself instead of around the line.
 This was intentional within its design, the stow bobbin is attached to the line so you can see the bobbin move with the line itself.

-With other bobbins other than the stow bobbin, the bobbin clips around the line, so some of the line will pull through the bobbin before you see any movement in the vertical motion of the bobbin.
+With other bobbins other than the stow bobbin, the bobbin clips around the line, so some of the lines will pull through the bobbin before you see any movement in the vertical motion of the bobbin.

 Why Use a Bobbin in Carp Fishing

-Bobbins are used to help you to visually see if your rig is being played with.
+Bobbins are used to help you visually see if your rig is being played with.
 When the fish moves your lead, it would be difficult to see the line move without the help of a bobbin.

 Although, keep in mind that it isn’t always necessary to use the bobbins all of the time.

-Even when you do use bobbins, you should be watching the tip of the rod to judge as to whether you have a fish on your line, or better still, to watch where the line enters the water and watch for unusual movement.
+Even when you do use bobbins, you should be watching the tip of the rod to judge whether you have a fish on your line, or better still, to watch where the line enters the water and watch for unusual movement.

 Swingers vs Hangers

 The swinger can be used for almost all situations due to having a wire between the bobbin and the bite alarm instead of a chain, and there are many different choices of length, size, weight, and colors to suit your needs.
-There are also clip on weights to help when the wind gets up.
-Although the swingers are not as accurate as stow bobbins, as the line will pass through the hanger before reacting to the bite.
+There are also clip-on weights to help when the wind gets up.
+Although the swingers are not as accurate as stow bobbins, the line will pass through the hanger before reacting to the bite.